 Chame is a little further east of Gorgona (closer to Panama City) and is an up and coming area for expats to move to.
 Interestingly, Chame is the only area in Panama where I have seen really white sand.
 Surfing is great in Chame.
 There is even a surf school there.
 We sometimes visit Chame and see some $700 per month two-bedroom ocean view rental houses and condos when they are available.

-San Carlos, west of Coronado, is a funky little beach community which has a 24-hour hospital, restaurants, bars, grocery stores and more.
+San Carlos, west of Coronado, is a funky little beach community that has a 24-hour hospital, restaurants, bars, grocery stores, and more.
 You’re only 10 miles away from Coronado but you won’t need to go to Coronado often because everything you need is available in San Carlos.
 We sometimes visit some rentals in San Carlos during a Panama Relocation Tour.

 Estimates are that there are 2,000 or more foreigners living in the Coronado area.
 Some are snowbirds and some are full time.